JUDGING & CRITERIA

 • Must agree, that if selected to represent their state in the MISS USA or MISS TEEN USA Pageant, they will participate in that pageant, and will abide by all the rules and regulations governing that pageant.
 If they win the MISS USA Pageant, they must agree to participate in the MISS UNIVERSE PAGEANT, and to abide by the rules and regulations governing that pageant.

-• No contestant or any member of their immediate family can be employed by The Miss Universe Organization, any State Director in the MISS USA and/or MISS TEEN USA Pageant system, WME or any of its subsidiaries, IMG or any of its subsidiaries or affiliated or related companies.
+• No contestant or any member of their immediate family can be employed by The Miss Universe Organization, The Miss Brand Corporation, The Miss USA Organization, any State Director in the MISS USA and/or MISS TEEN USA Pageant system, WME or any of its subsidiaries, IMG or any of its subsidiaries or affiliated or related companies.
 (If contestant or any member of their immediate family is employed by any of the foregoing or any firm or corporation controlled or affiliated with any of them, then they must notify the state director immediately, in writing, so that their eligibility may be determined.